rweather/generic-front-panel/README.md

 * [PDF of the schematic](schematics/Generic_Front_Panel/PDF/Generic_Front_Panel.pdf)
 * [Gerber files for manufacture](schematics/Generic_Front_Panel/Gerbers)

-I have some spare PCB's that I had made by PCBway.
-Send me an e-mail at the address below and I'll post you one if I have any left.

 ## Parts list

 * 1 x Generic Front Panel FP-01 PCB